Lemon Learning Blog | Tips & Real Stories for Digital Change Success

 6 Product Management Frameworks Used by Industry Leaders

-Many successful companies have developed or adopted unique product management frameworks to enhance their workflows.
-Let’s dive into the frameworks that industry giants use to optimize product development and stay ahead of their competition.
+Many successful companies have developed or adopted their own product management frameworks to enhance workflows and stay competitive.
+The sections below explore the approaches that industry leaders use to optimize product development.

 1. Spotify Squads: Agile Autonomy in Product Teams